DeepPavlovAdmin/convai/wild/README.md

 To submit bot for the wild evaluation you should:
 1. Get a token for your bot from organizers by writing an email to info@convai.io.
 2. Use the token for testing on a test server.
 3. When you are ready, add a run instruction to your repository.
 The instruction should also describe the environment to run your system in.
-Optionally, you could send a Docker container with your system to the organizers.
+Optionally, you could put instruction in the form of Dockerfile commited to the same repository.
 4. Organizers will run your bot in isolated environment.

 You can use an existing [ParlAI integration](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai) from the first ConvAI competition.
 To use the integration you need to use a ConvAI world, like this: